 How Does it Work?

-While we have discussed that fish oil is a rich source of Omega 3 Fatty Acids, how is it that increasing these fats has so many health benefits?
+We have discussed that fish oil is a rich source of Omega 3 Fatty Acids, but why does intake of these fats have so many health benefits?
 Those Omega 3 Fatty Acids found in fish oil become part of the cell membrane, this integration at the cellular level has several benefits.
 Another study, done on healthy young males, found that Omega 3 Fatty Acids were incorporated into the cellular structure of skeletal muscle.
-At rest skeletal muscle accounts for approximately 20% of our energy expenditure and during exercise skeletal muscle accounts for about 80% of oxygen consumption.
+At rest, skeletal muscle accounts for approximately 20% of our energy expenditure and during exercise skeletal muscle accounts for about 80% of oxygen consumption.
 It is likely that these cellular changes to the skeletal muscle contribute to the increase seen in resting metabolic rate and energy expenditure seen during exercises.
-Furthermore this incorporation is theorized to impact energy metabolism in several ways, including controlling gene expression related to fat metabolism as, well as effecting the function of the cell membranes themselves.
+Furthermore, this incorporation is theorized to impact energy metabolism in several ways, including controlling gene expression related to fat metabolism as, well as affecting the function of the cell membranes themselves.
 It is thought that Omega 3 fatty acids turn on several genes that increase the cells ability to use fat for fuel.

 This one supplement increased resting metabolic rate by 14%, fat oxidized at rest by 19%, and fat oxidized during exercise by 29% Click To Tweet